yan-soon/tp/docs/DeveloperGuide.md

 5. In `EditCommandParser`, the string input is first split into tokens, i.e. new module code, new tags, etc.

+6. The `ModuleInfoSearcher.searchModule()` is then called to retrieve module information (module title, modular credits, etc.) of the new module from Nusmods.

-6. Then, in the same method call, an `EditModuleDescriptor` object is created from these tokens.
+7. Once the module information is retrieved, an `EditModuleDescriptor` object is created from the module information and tags.
 It now stores the new values that we want to update the target module with.

-7. An `EditCommand` is then created with this populated `EditModuleDescriptor`, and is passed back to the `LogicManager` in step 2.
+8. An `EditCommand` is then created with this populated `EditModuleDescriptor`, and is passed back to the `LogicManager` in step 2.

-8. `LogicManager` executes the newly created `EditCommand`.
+9. `LogicManager` executes the newly created `EditCommand`.

-9. The target module to be edited is retrieved.
+10. The target module to be edited is retrieved.
 A copy of it is made and using the populated `EditModuleDescriptor`, the fields that are to be updated are replaced with their new values.

-10. The `Model` is then updated by replacing the target module with its new updated copy.
+11. The `Model` is then updated by replacing the target module with its new updated copy.

+**Auto-Retrieval of Module Information**

+When a user wishes to edit the module code of a module, GradPad's `edit` feature supports auto retrieval of the new module information from NUSMods, mainly the module's title and modular credits.
+This is to ensure that newly edited modules are valid NUS modules, and the module information for the edited module is accurate.

 The following sequence diagram shows how the edit command is executed.